JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 After that, pattern-match within the function body
 In this way, you:
 - Clearly communicate intent on the code path to be taken
+- Receive improved error messages
-- Improve error messages: You will receive a "MatchError" instead of a "No Function Clause Matching".
+  - Raises a `(MatchError)` instead of a `(FunctionClauseError) no function clause matching`.
 Now you know exactly which function head failed to match, because you get an accurate line number in the stacktrace

-Take the above example and rework the function heads to unwrap just enough to determine which code path to take:
+Avoid "function head soup" and only pattern match on what you need to determine which code path to take.
+Our re-worked example is now:

 ```elixir
 def handle_event("validate", %{"authorization_options" => "yubikey"} = params, socket) do